wminshew/blog/_posts/2018-03-27-personal-constitutions.markdown

 1. deliberately choosing your outputs, and
 2. reviewing & engaging with your outputs

+I purposely refer to _outputs_ abstractly, as this practice may be used to target concrete goals just as easily as less concrete habits, thought patterns, & character.
+Here I have chosen to focus on the latter.
 Re 1, in my [first post]({{ site.baseurl }}{% post_url 2017-10-24-why-write-a-blog %}) I explored the importance of setting destinations:

 > Before beginning a journey, it is important to choose a destination.
 The destination may be concrete or abstract, but it must be well-defined.
 If it isn’t, how will you know if you’re off-track, or if you’ve arrived?
 “My destination is nowhere” is explicit, and so acceptable.
 But if your destination is somewhere, further definition is paramount.
 Even the wise men needed a north star.